Hello and welcome back to the Doodle Cloth stitch fun!

 Pull the thread through.

 For the next stitch, bring the thread out below the first stitch on the left edge – keep a space between the stitches as it gives a nicer overall effect.

-Slip the thread through the loops of the stitches just made in the direction of the arrow.
+Slip the thread through the loops of the stitches just made.

 This was a fun stitch to do and once you get the hang of it you are able to make a much nicer plait in the centre (and keep it in the centre!)